 Juvenile Hearing Board Stakeholder Meetings:

 It is our goal to provide space for dialogue, to share best practices, and to build relationships between those working with JHBs.
 We do this by providing meetings for stakeholders including juvenile detectives and JHB members.
+We share resources with JHBs and police such as the JHB Handbook.
 Additionally, we host statewide meetings to bring together JHB stakeholders from across Rhode Island.

 For further information about JHBs, see our flyer and brochure below, or contact us at .